 Importantly, Black folks have to stop giving White people the power of naming things.

-I’m pretty sure the coach determined that the young athlete’s hair was too dreadful for the competition floor, thus is why he told him to cut it.
+I’m pretty sure the coach determined that the young athlete’s hair was too dreadful for the competition floor; that is why he told him to cut it.

 Why did we continue their narrative that our hair was dreadful?

 Like Samson, the social power and resistance was in the Black wrestler’s locks.
 There was nothing dreadful about his hair.
-What was dreadful was the fact that every adult in that room failed that child.
+What was dreadful was the fact that every adult in that room failed that the young Black athlete.

-It is dreadful that in order for this Black boy to ‘compete’, he had to alter his Blackness to appease white supremacy.
+It is dreadful that in order for this Black young man to compete, he had to alter his Blackness to appease white supremacy.